 And students themselves may have “romantic notions of the perfect college roommate—the instant best friend for the rest of my life,” says Low.
 “And while it’s nice when it happens, best friend roommates are pretty uncommon.”

-So before college starts, how can parents prepare their student for a successful college roommate experience?
+So before college starts, how can parents teach their student college roommate etiquette so they can have a successful college roommate experience?

 1. Have realistic expectations.